mdkawakami/cse15l-lab-reports/week3.md

 ## Part 3:
 In week 2 lab I learned how to build and run the server just by changing the url.
 By doing this I was able to add to things by making edits in the url.
 When learning this I also learned what a port was and how it identifies the specific port that is being run.
 During this lab, I was able to connect the code that I was writing that affected what was run when I altered the url.
-Just by changing a word such as `/add-message` `/increment` `/search` I was able to change what was being looked for or what would run because of this.
+Just by changing a word such as `/add-message` `/increment` `/search` I was able to change what was being looked for or what would run because of this. note to self:
-reminders:
 * In order to exit out of a loop in a server you must hit control C
-*